INTRODUCTION TO NEUROFEEDBACK

-Populations suffering from mental health conditions such as ADHD, Anxiety, Depression, and Stress may be good candidates for Neurofeedback.
-Optimal performance clients are clients that do not have a diagnosable mental health condition, but could benefit from being more calm, focused, relaxed, and alert.
+Populations suffering from mental health conditions such as ADHD, Anxiety, Depression, and Stress may be good candidates for Neurofeedback. but could benefit from being more calm, focused, relaxed, and alert.
 This includes students, executives, and athletes.

 Good candidates also include people who wish to improve their symptoms without the use of medications or in order to reduce their dosages.
 That is not to say that drug therapies should be avoided.
 Initially, drug therapies may be necessary as a short-term solution to reduce the severity of symptoms.
-Neurofeedback has been seen to produce long-lasting changes (See the Research section for more information).
+Neurofeedback has been seen to produce long-lasting changes.
 For those looking for a long-term solution without the constant use of medication, Neurofeedback training may be the best option for them.

 Moreover, Neurofeedback gives the trainee an active role in managing their symptoms.
 This can be empowering for clients as they are not only developing self-regulation , but the brain is also learning to improve its function.
 Conversely, the role of medication is more passive, as no learning occurs during this process.

 1) Does Neurofeedback work?